rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

 #Go through the IMPROVEMENT_IDEA.md and tell me what should you work on next.
 #Yes please continue but make sure to keep updating the Completed, Pending and Total percent as and when you complete and in each step/stage make sure everything is working properly before continuing with the next.
 CRITIAL - KEEP UPDATING THIS EVERY MICROSTEP - CHANGE [PENDING] TO [COMPLETED] for every action completed and updte in real time.
 Also, Total percent completed should be updated in this step.
-Also the [PENDING] and [COMPLETED] JUST BELOW.
+Also the [PENDING] and [COMPLETED] JUST BELOW. (dev site is 'dev.exight.in' - degub this arfter completing each step)

-[PENDING] - 298
+[PENDING] - 297
-[COMPLETED] - 24
+[COMPLETED] - 25

-Total percent complete - 7.45%
+Total percent complete - 7.76%

 Rules:
 1. Every item must be marked as [PENDING] or [COMPLETED].